WeShap: Weak Supervision Source Evaluation with Shapley Values: Experiments

 \section{Experiments}

 We have undertaken comprehensive experimentation to assess the efficacy of WeShap values across a spectrum of downstream tasks.
-These tasks encompass the identification of beneficial LFs, enhancement of the PWS pipeline's accuracy, and analysis of its behaviors.
-Additionally, we have conducted diverse ablation studies to gauge the sensitivity of WeShap scores concerning different configuration choices.
+These tasks encompass identifying beneficial LFs, enhancing the PWS pipeline's accuracy, and analyzing its behaviors.